 June 2017: Lexcelera is present at VivaTech in Paris.

-Bringing innovation in start-up translation to some of the world’s most innovative companies.
+Bringing innovation in start-up translation technology to some of the world’s most innovative companies.

 Lexcelera @ VivaTech